Michael Sarno: Release from prison

 In September 2004, the Chicago Sun-Times reported that Sarno became the leader of a mob street crew once led by Ernest Rocco Infelice, an assertion that Sarno's attorney deemed "a joke."

 In September 2007, after the convictions of a slew of Chicago-area mobsters in the Family Secrets trial, Sarno was identified by law enforcement sources in the Chicago Sun-Times as being a powerful reputed mobster in the Chicago Outfit, along with Joseph Andriacchi, Al Tornabene, Marco D'Amico and John DiFronzo.

-In the summer of 2008, Sarno's house in Westchester, Illinois was among the locations raided by federal agents investigating a February 23, 2003 pipe-bombing incident outside of a Berwyn, Illinois video and vending machine business.
+In the summer of 2008, Sarno's house in Westchester, Illinois was among the locations raided by federal agents investigating a February 23, 2003, pipe-bombing incident outside of a Berwyn, Illinois video and vending machine business.

-Sources told the Chicago Tribune that Sarno was the target of the search, and that a large amount of cash was recovered during the search.
+Sources told the Chicago Tribune that Sarno was the target of the search and that a large amount of cash was recovered during the investigation.
 Sarno was referred to in the indictment of two men, Samuel Volpendesto and Mark Polchan, in connection with the crime as "Outfit Member A." Sarno also was referred to by Volpendesto on undercover tapes that federal investigators had made as "the Large Guy"—a reference to Sarno's large size.

-In September 2008, Chicago Sun-Times reporter Steve Warmbir wrote that "this [investigation] appears to be possibly be building toward a reputed high-level mobster, Mike Sarno."
+In September 2008, Chicago Sun-Times reporter Steve Warmbir wrote, "this [investigation] appears to be possibly be building toward a reputed high-level mobster, Mike Sarno."
 Federal investigators have referred to Sarno as "Outfit Member A" in court filings related to the pipe bombing.
 He also has been referred to as "Big Mike", "Large", and "The Large Guy".

 Second imprisonment

 On May 28, 2009, Sarno was indicted by the federal government and accused of leading an illegal gambling ring and playing a key role in the 2003 pipe-bombing incident.
 Six others, including 85-year-old Volpendesto, also were charged with racketeering conspiracy.
-The ring was accused of pulling off jewelry heists, stealing cars, committing arson, intimidating witnesses and bombing a competitor's video poker business.
+The ring was accused of pulling off jewelry heists, stealing cars, committing arson, intimidating witnesses, and bombing a competitor's video poker business.
 All together the crew allegedly oversaw nine robberies and thefts that yielded more than $1.8 million.

 On December 22, 2010, Sarno was convicted on racketeering charges related to the illegal gambling ring and playing a role in the 2003 pipe bombing.
 At that point, Sarno's bond was revoked, and he was imprisoned in Chicago's Metropolitan Correctional Center.

 On February 8, 2012, U.S. District Judge Ronald A. Guzman sentenced Sarno to 25 years in prison on the racketeering charges.

-Sarno is currently incarcerated in FCI Petersburg in Hopewell, Virginia with a projected release date of 2032.
+Sarno is currently incarcerated in US Medical Center for Federal Prisoners in Springfield, Missouri with a projected release date of 2032.
 In August 2020, Sarno filed a petition for compassionate release, arguing that the spread of COVID-19 within the prison system was a threat to his life, however the following month a federal judge denied his request.